 Please note that information on construction start dates are preliminary and are subject to change.
 As the design phase and overall construction timeline continue to evolve, we will keep you informed through our e-newsletters, website and facebook page.
 Please check back often for the most current information.
 Should you have any questions, please contact Dawn Marzano, Director of Communications at 330-239-1901, ext.
 1261 or via email at firstname.lastname@example.org.
+If you have any questions or concerns about activity occurring on the building site, please feel free to contact Construction Manager, Joe Swantek at 330-495-5225.

 First Look ~ New Granger Elementary School